codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/non-git-checkout.md

 ## Checking out Mercurial or CVS Code

 It is very simple to use any other Source control system in a Codefresh pipeline.
 The easiest way is to just call the respective executable.
+Here are two examples:

 {% highlight yaml %}
 {% raw %}